iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 1846 Comanche treaty obviously borrowed language from the Fort Harmar treaty written fifty-seven years before.

-{% figure caption: "A portion of the borrowed language between the 1789 Treaty of Fort Harmar signed in present day Ohio with several different Indian nations and the 1846 treaty with the Comanche and other nations signed near modern day Texas." %}
+{% figure caption: "Figure 6.
+A portion of the borrowed language between the 1789 Treaty of Fort Harmar signed in present day Ohio with several different Indian nations and the 1846 treaty with the Comanche and other nations signed near modern day Texas." %}
 ![A chart showing side-by-side comparison of the language used in the seventeen hundred and eighty-nine Treaty at Fort Harmar and the eighteen hundred and four Comanche Treaty](/assets/img/v01/catalano/figure6.png)
 {% endfigure %}